 Contributions to advertising & staffing of recycling collection events...

-In recent years, Champaign County has contributed toward the advertising cost of local recycling hazardous waste collection and tire collection drop-off events held once annually, most typically, and typically organized by the City of Champaign or the City of Urbana.
-The County typically provide staff, as may be possible, to assist at collection events.
+Prior to 2009, Champaign County contributed toward the advertising cost of local recycling hazardous waste collection and tire collection drop-off events held once annually, most typically, and typically organized by the City of Champaign or the City of Urbana.
+The County typically provided staff, as possible, to assist at collection events.